 7 Uplink Power control

-Uplink power control determines the transmit power of the different uplink physical channels or signals.
+Uplink power control determines a power for a PUSCH, PUCCH, SRS, or PRACH transmission.

 A PUSCH/PUCCH/SRS/PRACH transmission occasion is defined by a slot index within a frame with system frame number , a first symbol within the slot, and a number of consecutive symbols .